cburton-udacity/pdsnd_github/README.md

 Bikeshare information for Chicago, New York City and Washington DC.

 ### Description
-Bikeshare analyzes the bike sharing data on a month/day/city basis.
+Bikeshare analyzes the bike sharing data on a month/day for the selected city.

 ### Files used
 Main script to use is bikeshare_2.py.